vangent/stravacli/README.md

 the original `.csv`.
 The instructions below assume you name the file `updated.csv`.

 Finally, use `stravacli` to apply the changes.
-You can use `--dryRun` to see what changes it would make without actually making them.
+You can use `--dryrun` to see what changes it would make without actually making them.

 ```bash